pavelkucera/monolog-extensions/readme.md

 ```

 #### Tips
-You don't have to use the factory method, handler is instantiable on its own. `Kucera\Monolog\Factory::blueScreen()` might come in handy then.
+You don't have to use the factory method, handler is instantiable on its own. `Kucera\Monolog\BlueScreenFactory::create()` might come in handy then.